Disaster: Preparedness as governance under uncertainty

+Critical disaster studies

+Critical disaster studies examines how power, inequality, and historical processes shape risk, loss, and recovery.
+Rather than treating a disaster as an exogenous shock to an otherwise level playing field, this approach analyzes how colonialism, segregation, uneven development, and policy choices about land use and infrastructure generate differential exposure to harm and unequal access to protection and assistance.

+From this perspective, there are no purely “natural” disasters: hazard interacts with socially produced vulnerability and capacity, which are distributed along lines such as class, race, gender, age, disability, and legal status.

+Critical work also attends to questions of representation and voice: whose experiences are documented, which forms of knowledge inform planning, and how media or cultural narratives frame causes and consequences.
+It further examines the politics of aid and recovery eligibility rules, documentation requirements, and the spatial distribution of assistance and how these practices can reproduce or mitigate pre-existing inequalities.

 Prevention and response

 Disaster risk reduction

 Disaster risk reduction progress score for some countries in 2011.
 The score of 5 is best.
 Assessments include four indicators that reflect the degree to which countries have prioritized disaster risk reduction and the strengthening of relevant institutions.

 Etymology

 The word disaster is derived from Middle French désastre which comes from Old Italian disastro.
 This in turn comes from the Ancient Greek pejorative prefix δυσ- (dus-) "bad" and ἀστήρ (aster), "star".
-So the word disaster ("bad star" in Greek) comes from an astrological sense of a calamity blamed on the position of planets.